zczliue/AMLS2021SN15105271/README.md

  ## ErrorHandling

+ - Insufficient disk storage:
+    - img = pil_image.open(io.BytesIO(f.read()))
+    - "cannot identify image file %r" % (filename if filename else fp)
- - Image.open() cannot identify image file:
+    - PIL.UnidentifiedImageError: cannot identify image file <_io.BytesIO object at 0x13d45fa40>:
-    - This error might arise from lack of disk storage when attempting to read the Datasets.
+        - These errors might arise from lack of disk storage when attempting to read the Datasets.

  - Corruption of pretrained models
     - The entire Section 1 can be commented out without affecting the coderun of the next 2 sections.
 Please skip this section if any pretrained model is corrupted due to improper LFS management.